Please follow and like us:

 1. Pour a pop at Handy’s

 Handy’s is a convenience store that doesn’t sell gas or have a public restroom.
-What they do have is the best fountain pop in Pawhuska, offering both Coke and Pespi products and three choices of ice — cubed, pellet, or shaved.
+What they do have is the best fountain pop in Pawhuska, offering both Coke and Pespi products as well as three choices of ice — cubed, pellet, or shaved.
 Be sure to snap a photo with twin sisters and owners, Martha and Margie.
-Oh, and there’s another little secret about Handy’s you can read about HERE.
+Oh, and there’s another little secret about Handy’s you can read HERE.

 2. Book an Airbnb in town

 Pawhuska doesn’t have a chain hotel, but it does have dozens of highly-rated Airbnbs, including ours called Postcard Place.
-Featured in The Pioneer Woman Magazine, Postcard Place is a three-bedroom cozy cottage with lots of 5-star reviews and amenities that impress guests.
-Book your stay HERE
+Featured in The Pioneer Woman Magazine, Postcard Place is a three-bedroom cozy cottage with more than 230 consecutive five-star reviews and amenities that impress guests.
+Book your stay HERE.

 Postcard Place in Pawhuska